cep21/resume_template/README.md

 # Why use this template

+* Private: You can keep your resume in the cloud but still private if you don't want to tell the world your life story or your phone number.
 * Latex: Creates pretty typography.
 Consistent output format.
 Focus on content over style.
 * PDF: Universal document sharing format, generated with pdflatex
 * git: Track changes to your resume over time and revert to previous versions